aritrabose12345/M3_Group38/RKE(REMOTE KEYLESS ENTRY)/2_Requirements/README.md

 RKE transmission requires two components-

 transmitter and a receiver:

-Transmitter - RKE key fob, other ID device with RKE integrated Receiver - Body Control ECU, other ECU with integrated RKE
+Transmitter - RKE key fob, other ID device with RKE integrated

+Receiver - Body Control ECU, other ECU with integrated RKE

 ## LOW LEVEL REQUIREMENTS:

+It shall lock the car when blue switch is ON turning ON all the LEDs.

+It shall unlock the car when blue switch is pressed two times, turning off all LEDs at the same time

+It shall activate or deactivate the alarm when blue switch is pressed three times, turning ON all the LEDs in a clockwise manner respectively.

+It shall approach light when blue switch is pressed four times, turning ON all the LEDs in an anti-clockwise manner respectively.

 # SWOT ANALYSIS:
 ## STRENGTHS: